 IntelliJ Platform Plugin SDK Help

-The IntelliJ Platform Gradle Plugin 2.x is a plugin for the Gradle build system to help configure environments for building, testing, verifying, and publishing plugins for IntelliJ-based IDEs.
-It is a successor of Gradle IntelliJ Plugin (1.x).
+The IntelliJ Platform Gradle Plugin 2.x is a Gradle plugin for building, testing, verifying, configuring environments, and publishing plugins for IntelliJ-based IDEs.
+It is the successor of Gradle IntelliJ Plugin (1.x) which is no longer under active development.

 Requirements